What Is Dog Whispering?

 k.) a variety of traditional manners rules, which are implemented with the “no free lunch” type of approach;

-l.) a variety of games and other “mental challenges”; and
+l.) a variety of games and other “mental challenges”;

-m.) human intervention.
+m.) human intervention; and

 He also believes that obedience training doesn’t fix everything, and feels that an “all positive” approach to behavior modification is not justified for many dogs, especially those that are dangerously aggressive or on the verge of being put to death for behavioral problems.